 - The IRB Chair and designee will review each new member’s CV and demographic sheet for educational background, work history, as well as his/her current vocation to determine the member’s status (i.e., scientific versus non-scientific, affiliated vs. non-affiliated) on the IRB rosters.

 Term of Service

 Committee members are initially appointed to a term of three years.
 Committee members may be requested to accept reappointment to the IRB for an additional term of three years at the discretion of the Chair.
 At the end of the six year term, a determination will be made about an additional reappointment period.
 If a member declines full membership, s/he may be asked to become an alternate member.
 Reappointed members will be asked for an updated CV and demographic sheet.

 Compensation of IRB Members

 Affiliated IRB Committee members do not receive any direct monetary compensation for participation on the board.
-Unaffiliated IRB Committee members will be reimbursed at an amount not to exceed $50 per month to pay for internet access.
+Unaffiliated IRB Committee members will be reimbursed at an amount not to exceed $60 per month to pay for internet access and parking.
 Reimbursement payments will be issued quarterly.